tynopet/homework/homework-68/gw4_page81.md

     4. - You needn't clean the floor.
        - Oh, have you done it already?

-    5. - Would we go for a walk this afternoon?
+    5. - Shall we go for a walk this afternoon?
        - Why not?
 It's a lovely day.

     6. - Can I have a milkshake, please?
        - Yes, of course.
-What flavor would you like?
+What flavour would you like?

     7. - May I borrow your pen, please?
        - Yes, of course.
 Be my guest.

-    8. - Would I pour you a glass of orange juice?
+    8. - Shall I pour you a glass of orange juice?
        - Yes, please.
 Could you put some ice in it, too?

     9. - I put your blue trousers in the washing machine.